 codesign -f -s "$CODE_SIGN_IDENTITY" -o runtime Sparkle.framework

-option is not used here because the Downloader XPC Service needs to be signed with a specific entitlement that aren’t applicable to the other binaries.
+Adjust the paths and code sign identity accordingly.
+The --deep option is not used here because the Downloader XPC Service may optionally be signed with a specific entitlement that aren’t applicable to the other binaries.

-or from custom build scripts when signing your application.
+Due to different code signing requirements, please do not add --deep to OTHER_CODE_SIGN_FLAGS or from custom build scripts when signing your application.
 This is a common source of Sandboxing errors.

 If Xcode has issues running your application using Sparkle and its XPC Services (such as being unable to attach to the process), try editing your project’s Scheme and disable Debug XPC services used by app or test your application detached from Xcode to see if it works there.
 This may be needed because the XPC Services we distribute are signed with the Hardened Runtime which prevents debugging.

-If you do not sandbox your application, we do not recommend using Sparkle’s XPC Services.
-You may choose to remove Sparkle’s XPC Services in a post install script when copying the framework to your application.
-Alternatively you can alter Sparkle’s ConfigCommon.xcconfig
+If you do not sandbox your application and thus do not enable Sparkle’s XPC Services, you may choose to remove these services in a post install script when copying the framework to your application.
+Alternatively you can alter Sparkle’s ConfigCommon.xcconfig to not embed the XPC Services when building Sparkle from source.

-to not embed the XPC Services.
-This is optional and up to you.
-The same applies if you do sandbox your application but do not need to use or embed the Downloader XPC Service in particular.
+The same can apply if you do sandbox your application but do not need to enable or embed the Downloader XPC Service in particular.